LinhPham123/RazorPagesExample/README.md

-A "Hello World" app with ASP.NET Core
+# "Hello World" app with ASP.NET Core

 A Razor Pages web app that can display and manage a database of movies.
 Some work done included: